 Likewise, Bill’s dead body resplendent with arrows is discovered by Alice but the actual murder is never shown.
 The script for the film references his dead body as being ‘in a travesty of the martyrdom of St. Sebastian’ (the painting of San Sebastian below is by Andrea Mantegna)

 The characters who make up the counsellors are actually quite endearing rather than the irritating specimens from other slasher movies who you can’t wait to bite the bullet.
-And yes, one of the actors (Kevin Bacon) went onto much bigger things.
+And yes, one of the actors (Kevin Bacon) went on to much bigger things.
 Bill is also played by Harry Crosby whose Dad was Bing Crosby.

 The person who is reopening the summer camp is Steve Christy, the son of the original owner from decades before.
 I love the fact that he looks like he belongs on the cast of a 70’s gay porn movie.
 A coloured hankie (worn around his neck rather than in either his left or right back pocket), bare chest, denim shorts (almost Daisy Dukes) and lumberjack boots are all dead giveaways.
 Maybe he mistook Camp Crystal Lake for Fire Island.

 Fun fact- the movie was filmed at Camp No-Be-Bo-Sco in Blairstown, New Jersey.
 The guy who owned the site was called Fred Smith and he kept talking about his neighbour called Lou.
 And then his neighbour came to the set for the first time.
 And it was Lou Reed!
-People on set said that he visited the set a number of times and was super nice with everyone.
+People on set said that he visited the set several times and was super nice with everyone.
 One day, he even pulled out a guitar and performed a few songs for the cast and crew.
 Can you imagine being on the set of Friday the 13th and watching Lou Reed perform?!
 That’s a truckload of awesome right there.

 Cast members also say that because the crew were all from New York City they would constantly play the likes of The Ramones and Patti Smith on set which is also awesome.